ylide-io/sdk/handbook/examples.md

 });
 ```

-Now, we are ready for creating our first communication key:
+Now, we are ready for creation of our first communication key:

 ```ts
 const ylidePassword = prompt(`Enter Ylide password for your first key:`);